databricks/cli/docs/commands.md

 Flags:
  * `--owner` - Username of current owner of function.

-## `bricks git-credentials` - Registers personal access token for Databricks to do operations on behalf of the user.
+## `databricks git-credentials` - Registers personal access token for Databricks to do operations on behalf of the user.

 See [more info](https://docs.databricks.com/repos/get-access-tokens-from-git-provider.html).

-### `bricks git-credentials create` - Create a credential entry.
+### `databricks git-credentials create` - Create a credential entry.

 Creates a Git credential entry for the user.
 Only one Git credential per user is supported, so any attempts to create credentials if an entry already exists will